hmlauth/IngrediFeed/README.md

 </p>

 ## Front End
-Mobile-responsive front end made primarily with Materialize framework and also Google Fonts and css styling, and finished off with a jQuery Plugin for social media sharing just to have a working MVP.
+Mobile-responsive front end made primarily with Materialize framework and also Google Fonts and css styling.
+A jQuery Plugin is used to demonstrate potential functionality of social media icons.

 ### Materialize
 Key features include: